RushilJalal/RushilJalal/README.md

 - 👋 Hi, I’m @RushilJalal
 - 👀 I’m interested in ... learning and trying new stuff out
-- 🌱 I’m currently learning ... python and java sometimes
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...